-22. The non-genuineness of the aforesaid transactions executed by the Noticee is evident from the fact that there was no commercial basis as to why, within few seconds, the Noticee reversed the position with the same counterparty with significant price difference on the same day.
+24. The non-genuineness of the aforesaid transactions executed by the Noticee is evident from the fact that there was no commercial basis as to why, within few minutes, the Noticee reversed the position with the same counterparty with significant price difference on the same day.
 The fact that the transactions in a particular contract were reversed with the same counterparties indicates a prior meeting of minds with a view to execute the reversal trades at a pre-determined price.
 Since these trades were done in illiquid option contract, there was negligible trading in the said contract and hence, there was no price discovery in the strictest terms.
-The wide variation in prices of the said contract, within a short span of time, i.e., within a span of few seconds, is a clear indication that there was pre-determination in the prices by the counterparties while executing the trades.
+The wide variation in prices of the said contract, within a short span of time is a clear indication that there was pre-determination in the prices by the counterparties while executing the trades.
 Thus, it is observed that Noticee had indulged in reversal trades with his counterparty in the stock options segment of BSE and the same were non-genuine trades.

-23. It cannot be a mere coincidence that the Noticee could match his trades with the same counterparty with whom he had undertaken first leg of the respective trades.
+25. It cannot be a mere coincidence that the Noticee could match his trades with the same counterparty with whom he had undertaken first leg of the respective trades.
 The fact that the transactions in a particular contract were reversed with the same counterparty for the same quantity of units, indicates a prior meeting of minds with a view to execute the reversal trades at a pre-determined price.
 It is further noted that direct evidence is not forthcoming in the present matter as regards to meeting of minds or collusion with other entities, inter alia, the counterparties or agents/fronts.
 However, trading behaviour as noted above makes it clear that aforesaid non-genuine trades could not have been possible without meeting of minds at some level.

-24. In this regard, reference is drawn to the judgement of Hon'ble Supreme Court in SEBI v.
+26. Here I would like to rely on the following judgement of Hon'ble Supreme Court in SEBI v.
 Kishore R Ajmera (AIR 2016 SC 1079), wherein it was held that: